 MTC, in partnership with Caltrans and the Bay Conservation and Development Commission (BCDC), is part of a pilot project sponsored by the Federal Highway Administration (FHWA) that is conducting risk assessments of impacts on infrastructure from projected sea level rise

-The Metropolitan Transportation Commission’s (MTC) Climate Initiatives Program focuses on public outreach and education efforts aimed at helping individuals develop climate-friendly behaviors, reduce the Bay Area’s carbon footprint and lay the groundwork for future climate change initiatives.
+MTC's Climate Initiatives Program focuses on public outreach and education efforts aimed at helping individuals develop climate-friendly behaviors, reduce the Bay Area’s carbon footprint and lay the groundwork for future climate change initiatives.